Nekyt/Number-7/README.md

 ### How to use : 3 simple steps

 **First : Add a unit**

 Click on the Units button and then add a unit

 Tip:

 Unit|Range/S.I.|Relation
 ----------------|--------------|------------
 Name of the unit|e.g. The range for kM is M. For dL is L.|For cM the relation is 100.
 For dL R. is 0.1.

-The relation for a new Range/S.I. is alwasy 1.
+The relation for a new Range/S.I. is always 1.
 To get the relation for another value you just have to convert the Range/S.I. value into what you want.
 For example 1 M is 100 cm.
 And 1 M is 0.001 kM.

 **Second : Add a formula**